“Moving money forward“ Money Forward

 Governance

-The Company has set up the Compliance and Risk Management Committee and Sustainability Committee under the Board of Directors.
-Both are composed of members appointed by the board, and chaired by the Representative Director,President and CEO.The Compliance and Risk Management Committee (hereinafter referred to as the “Risk Committee”) oversees risk management, instructs countermeasures to departments responsible for respective risks, and reports the situation to the Board of Directors.
-Meanwhile, the Sustainability Committee oversees climate change risks, instructs countermeasures to departments responsible for respective risks, and together with the Risk Committee reports the situation to the Board of Directors.
+The Company has set up the Group Risk Management Committee and Sustainability Committee under the Board of Directors.
+Both are composed of members appointed by the board, and chaired by the Representative Director,President and Group CEO.The Group Risk Management Committee oversees risk management, instructs countermeasures to departments responsible for respective risks, and reports the situation to the Board of Directors.
+Meanwhile, the Sustainability Committee oversees climate change risks, instructs countermeasures to departments responsible for respective risks, and together with the Group Risk Management Committee reports the situation to the Board of Directors.
 The Internal Audit Office checks and supervises the overall risk management structure and status from an independent standpoint.

 index.html